-Overview: On behalf of the Staying Connected Initiative (SCI), the Quebec-Labrador Foundation (QLF) and Center for Large Landscape Conservation (CLLC) are co-leading a collaborative effort with a wide range of partners to advance landscape connectivity conservation and restoration across borders in Northeastern North America / Turtle Island.
-(Turtle Island is a name used by many Indigenous peoples of this region for what is commonly understood as North America.)
+Overview: On behalf of the Staying Connected Initiative (SCI), the Quebec-Labrador Foundation (QLF) and Center for Large Landscape Conservation (CLLC) are co-leading a collaborative effort with a wide range of participants over the next year to advance landscape connectivity conservation and restoration across borders in Northeastern North America.
 The project involves two primary components:

-- (1) Convening the first-ever Northeastern North America / Turtle Island Landscape Connectivity Summit involving key decision-makers, influencers, and partners from the five eastern-most Canadian provinces, seven northeastern-most U.S. states, and Indigenous territories of the region.
-(See accompanying map.) - (2) Synthesizing a high-level "road map" that identifies key opportunities, promising strategies, and potential actions to advance landscape connectivity conservation and restoration across the region.
-Targeted for completion in Fall 2024, the road map will build off progress by the New England Governors and Eastern Canadian Premiers' Ecological Connectivity Working Group (ECWG), SCI, and other efforts, connecting the dots between Western science, Indigenous knowledge, strategies, projects, partners, and current funding sources.
+- (1) Convening the first-ever Northeastern North America Landscape Connectivity Summit involving key decision-makers, influencers, and partners from the five eastern-most Canadian provinces, seven northeastern-most U.S. states, and Indigenous nations and tribes in the region.
+(See accompanying map.)
+The Summit will bring together provincial, state, and federal agency decision-makers and staff; Indigenous leaders and representatives; and non-governmental organizations, academic institutions, public and private funders, and others for a 2-day event with 150-200 participants to be held from June 11-13, 2024 in Montréal, Québec. - (2) Developing a high-level connectivity "blueprint" that identifies key opportunities, promising strategies, and potential actions to advance connectivity conservation and restoration across the region.
+The plan, targeted for completion in Fall, 2024, will build off progress by the New England Governors and Eastern Canadian Premiers' Ecological Connectivity WorkingGroup (ECWG), SCI, and other efforts, connecting the dots between Western science, Indigenous knowledge, strategies, projects, partners, and current funding sources.